Greenleas School drive to help pupils in mastering Maths

 Exchange teacher visits thatare providing maths teachers in England with the opportunity to see first-hand how the Shanghai teachers develop mastery approaches to teaching maths in China.
 The teachers from England then host the Chinese teachers in their schools as they demonstrate this style of teaching to a sample of English pupils.

 The exchange is taking place within the Maths Hubs programme, which is coordinated by the NCETM and funded by the DfE.
 In July the School Standards Minister Nick Gibb announced £41m of funding over the next 4 school years, for various projects in the field of teaching for mastery.

 Greenleas School is working with the Enigma Maths Hub, which is led by Denbigh School in Milton Keynes.

-Deputy Head Teacher, Sheila Quinn from Greenleas Lower School in Leighton Buzzard is one of 70 teachers selected from throughout England to visit Shanghai this November.
-Greenleas will also be hosting two Maths Teachers from Shanghai later in the month.
+Deputy Head Teacher, Sheila Quinn from Greenleas School in Leighton Buzzard is one of 70 teachers that was selected from throughout England to visit Shanghai in November 2016.
+Greenleas then hosted two Maths Teachers from Shanghai later in the month.

 Mrs Quinn explained what mastery actually looked like in an everyday situation;

 “An example of mastery, can be seen within our School Council, when they count the house point tokens each week.
 Some of the children chose to count every token but one or two chose to make a single pile of 10 tokens, they then created more piles of tokens, not counting just keeping them level with the first.
 Finally, they counted the number of piles.
 So 8 piles of 10 tokens became 8x10 = 80.
 The pupils that were able to think more conceptually about this maths problem were demonstrating a deeper understanding of maths.
 Our goal would be to teach in such a way that all children would be able to show this confidence.”

 Mrs Quinn went on to explain how that teaching might first be reflected in the early years’ classroom;